-Choi is part of the specialized, multi-disciplinary approach that has made the Baylor College of Medicine one of the top treatment facilities in the country for mesothelioma, both the pleural and peritoneal varieties.
+Choi is part of the specialized, multidisciplinary approach that has made the Baylor College of Medicine one of the top treatment facilities in the country for pleural and peritoneal mesothelioma.

 “There is generally, a lack of understanding of this disease and its treatment,” he said.
 “It’s so rare.
 That’s why you need to find a center that treats a high volume and knows how to handle it.”